ahshabayek/Brain/logseq/version-files/base/pages/Data Science%2F Introduction.md

 - ![image.png](../assets/image_1668340419714_0.png)
 - ![image.png](../assets/image_1668340474575_0.png)
 - #[[Artificial Intelligence ]] is the ability to simulate human knowledge and decision making.
-- #[[machine learning]] ability to predict outcomes without being explicitly programmed.
+- #[[Machine learning]] ability to predict outcomes without being explicitly programmed.
-- #[[machine learning]] is about creating and implementing algorithms that let machines receive data an us it for prediction, patterns and recommendations.
+- #[[Machine learning]] is about creating and implementing algorithms that let machines receive data an us it for prediction, patterns and recommendations.
 - ![365 Data Science Infographic.png](../assets/365_Data_Science_Infographic_1668460333293_0.png)
 -
 -